phylovi/bito/README.md

 * Prefer a functional style: returning variables versus modifying them in place.
 Because of return value optimization, this doesn't have a performance penalty.
 * [RAII](https://en.cppreference.com/w/cpp/language/raii).
 No `new`.
-* Classic/raw pointers are used as non-owning references only.
+* Classic/raw pointers are used as non-owning references.
+Pass smart pointers only when you want to participate in ownership.
+* The default variable initialization should be `const auto`.
+Range-for loops should loop over `const auto &`. ([But don't use auto to store the results of Eigen expressions](https://eigen.tuxfamily.org/dox/TopicPitfalls.html).)
 * Prefer [variable names and simple coding practices](https://blog.codinghorror.com/coding-without-comments/) to code comments.
   If that means having long identifier names, that's fine!
   If you can't make the code use and operation inherently obvious, please write documentation.